google/codeworld/web/help/GuideUnit5.md

     sumFromOneTo(n) = ???

 But how would you write this function?
 The trick is to write *two* equations.

-The first equation answers the question when it's /small/ enough to be obvious.
+* The first equation is the **base case**.
+It answers the question when it's *small* enough to be obvious.
-The other answers the question when it's bigger, by /reducing/ it to smaller questions.
-It looks like this:
+* The second equation is the **general case**.
+It answers the question when it's bigger, by *reducing* it to a smaller question of the same type.

+Here's what this looks like for Gauss's problem:

     program = drawingOf(text(printed(answer)))
     answer  = sumFromOneTo(100)